 SUBJECTSDN(CN('Mister Ink Inc')O('Business Partner')C('uk')) +

 WITHLABEL('Mister Ink')SIGNWITH(CERTAUTH LABEL(LocalCertauth')) +

 KEYUSAGE(DOCSIGN) +

 NOTAFTER(DATE(2020-12-31)) +

 FROMICSF(RSA.BRADY.CASTLE) +

 RACDCERT ID(BOBADMIN) ADDRING(TRUSTD.KEY.EXPORTERS)

-RACDCERT ID(BOBADMIN) CONNECT(LABEL('Mister Ink' RING(TRUSTD.KEY.EXPORTERS) + '''
+RACDCERT ID(BOBADMIN) CONNECT(LABEL('Mister Ink' RING(TRUSTD.KEY.EXPORTERS) +

+USAGE(PERSONAL))

+RALTER XCSFKEY DES.BRADY.CASTLE ICSF(NOSYMEXPORTKEYS +

+SYMEXPORTCERTS('/Mister Ink'))

+SETROPTS RACLIST(XCSFKEY) REFRESH

+'''

 Because the security administrator knows that only one certificate with the label "Mister Ink" will be present in the key ring, he does not specify the user ID portion of the string in the SYMEXPORTCERTS list.
-Note, however, that the security administrator still needs to include the forward slash ( / ) delimiter even though a user ID was not provided.
+Note, however, that the security administrator still needs to include the forward slash (/) delimiter even though a user ID was not provided.
 Also note that the NOSYMEXPORTKEYS keyword is used to remove the SYMEXPORTKEYS list that had been previously defined.

-The security administrator modifies the CSF.PKAEXTNS.ENABLE profile in the XFACILIT class to identify the SAF key ring as the certificate repository.
+The security administrator modifies the CSF.PKAEXTNS.ENABLE discrete profile in the XFACILIT class to identify the SAF key ring as the certificate repository.

+'''

 RDEFINE XFACILIT CSF.PKAEXTNS.ENABLE APPLDATA(TRUSTD.KEY.EXPORTERS)

 SETROPTS RACLIST(XFACILIT) REFRESH

+'''

-For more information on the ICSF fields and keywords, refer to "Restricting asymmetric keys from being used in secure import and export operations" on page 51, "Restricting asymmetric keys from being used in handshake operations" on page 52, and "Placing restrictions on exporting symmetric keys" on page 53.
+For more information on the ICSF fields and keywords, refer to "Restricting asymmetric keys from being used in secure import and export operations" on page 49, "Restricting asymmetric keys from being used in handshake operations" on page 50, and "Placing restrictions on exporting symmetric keys" on page 50.

-Enabling use of archived KDS records: Records in the CKDS, PKDS, and TKDS can be marked as archived.
+Enabling use of archived KDS records

+Records in the CKDS, PKDS, and TKDS can be marked as archived.
 A service request to use the key material of an archived record will fail and an SMF 82 audit record is then logged.
 The administrator, in an effort to remove unused records from the key data sets, may mark records that appear to have not been used in a long time as archived.